macpersia/planty-assistant-manager/README.md

 You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

+> _Migrating to MariaDB by Hadi_
 For example, to start a mongodb database in a docker container, run:

     docker-compose -f src/main/docker/mongodb.yml up -d

+> _Migrating to MariaDB by Hadi_
+For example, to start a mariadb database in a docker container, run:

+    docker-compose -f src/main/docker/mariadb.yml up -d

 To stop it and remove the container, run:

+    > _Migrating to MariaDB by Hadi_
     docker-compose -f src/main/docker/mongodb.yml down
+    > _Migrating to MariaDB by Hadi_
+    docker-compose -f src/main/docker/mariadb.yml down

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running: